hugdora/aws-grc-projects/README.md

 ---

 ## 👤 Author
-Created by Huguette Dora Edjangue — aspiring **Cloud Security / GRC Analyst** with AWS expertise.
+Created by Huguette Dora Edjangue — **Cloud Security / GRC Analyst** with AWS expertise.
 Connect on [LinkedIn] www.linkedin.com/in/hugdora | Showcase on GitHub.

 ---